 If you don’t like having that experience on Sunday then you do have the power and freedom of choice to address and change.
 That might well be a scary thought for some of you or empowering to others.
 Making the decision to change is a big step and not to be taken lightly.
 Plan and prepare as much as you can.
 However, if you’re waiting for the “perfect” time you could be in for a very long wait.

 Mindset & New Perspective

-Like it or not, you are 100% responsible for your attitude, behaviour and actions.
-You cannot control some (if not most) of the things that happen to you – redundancy, illness, bereavement, the economic growth, upturns and downturns or the weather!
+Like it or not, you are 100% responsible for your attitude, behaviour, and actions.
+You cannot control some (if not most) of the things that happen to you – redundancy, illness, bereavement, economic growth, upturns, and downturns or the weather!
 However, you can control how you handle what life throws at you and yes, you are 100% responsible for that response.

 This leads nicely to the next point about taking personal responsibility.

 While conducting the research for this blog and the meaning of taking personal responsibility I found the work of Christopher Avery the founder of The Leadership Gift™ and The Responsibility Process ®.
 Christopher Avery believes the first principle of success is taking personal responsibility.
 He talks about several mental states or non-responsive thinking that naturally counteracts against us taking responsibility.
 It’s hard-wired in us if something goes wrong and things do go wrong.
 He also talks about these states taking up valuable energy and time and we are giving away our power if we ultimately don’t take personal responsibility.